This post may contain affiliate links. Read full disclosure here.

 How Do I See Myself And The World?

 Experiences shape our lives, right?
 So when we grow up and become parents ourselves we either want to model the same household we had growing up, or we want to do it completely differently.
-Sadly, many of us will unconsciously begin to repeat the same patterns we learned as children.
+Many of us will unconsciously begin to repeat the same patterns we learned as children.

 I love to keep my home decorated with these little family reminders.